Rob Refsnyder Player Props: Red Sox vs. Marlins

 Rob Refsnyder At The Plate

-- Refsnyder is batting .257 with five doubles, a triple, a home run and 20 walks.
+- Refsnyder has five doubles, a triple, a home run and 20 walks while hitting .265.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.